pwafire/pwafire/README.md

 #### Configuration guide and notes

 ##### 1. Code to register the service worker
-This is the first step to making the app work offline.
+This is the first step to making your web app work offline.
 Copy and Paste this code to your index file, eg just before the end of the body tag or in the head tag in html5

 This code checks to see if the service worker API is available, and if it is, the service worker at /sw.js is registered once the page is loaded.